 Taking this a step further, we can have a software-defined video infrastructure.
 This involves multiple servers and even workstations that have high-end graphics cards.
 You’ve then got a pool of graphics cards and GPUs which you can centralise in a VDI environment, drawing together not only the graphics and processing power of the server but also of the workstations.
 This not only saves the client money, it also gives them an amazing user experience.

 These new technologies aren’t just great for video conferencing.
 They can improve any use-case involving graphics, like multimedia.
 Call centres typically train their staff using online videos, because person-to-person training is very expensive.
 A well-equipped call centre will use videos, animations and video conferencing in their environment.
 Using traditional VDI, this would be horrible, but these solutions make it much slicker.

-With developments like the PC Stick and the introduction of graphics cards to the server, customers can move to VDI safe in the knowledge that they’ll get the user experience you would expect from modern technology.
+With developments in technology and the introduction of graphics cards to the server, customers can move to VDI safe in the knowledge that they’ll get the user experience you would expect from modern technology.